neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/PageRendering.rst

 All page rendering will disappear and only the words "Hello World" will be rendered by Neos.

 Using the  ``page`` path is not the recommended way to render your document node types anymore.
-We encourge you define a prototype named after your document ``NodeType`` extending ``Neos.Neos:Page``.
-Read further below for more details.
+We encourage you to define a prototype named after your document node type extending ``Neos.Neos:Page``.
+Read :ref:`rendering-custom-page-types` for further details and how to achieve this.

 The root ``Neos.Fusion:Case`` object
 ====================================